 - San Marino

 Once the visitor arrives in the Schengen Area, they will be able to travel freely between all the countries in the region, with no border checks.
 A valid passport is the only document they currently need.

-However, starting in 2021, all Saint Lucian citizens traveling to Europe must have an ETIAS visa waiver before boarding an aircraft or ship to any Schengen state.
+However, by the end of 2022, all Saint Lucian citizens traveling to Europe must have an ETIAS visa waiver before boarding an aircraft or ship to any Schengen state.
 The European Travel Information and Authorization System (ETIAS) can be obtained by completing the ETIAS application form online.

 Saint Lucian nationals can only visit without a visa for a maximum of 90 days within a 180-day period.
 The same applies for citizens of other visa-exempt countries.
 For stays longer than 90 days, travelers must apply for a Schengen visa.

 This will continue to be the case following the introduction of the ETIAS visa waiver.
 That means that ETIAS will only be valid for 90 days within a 3-month period.
 Travelers planning to stay for longer will have to obtain a Schengen visa.

 Traveling to Europe from Saint Lucia With an ETIAS Visa Waiver